dec/delphi-ollama/README.md

 is almost complete: may some possible minor missing things can exists, but, probably right now is quite usable.

-* **Generate a chat completion with tools:** Tools: the support of tools are more or less good too, as you can see in the "ChatTools" demo.
+* **Generate a chat completion with tools:** The support of tools are more or less good: take a look at the "ChatTools" demo.

 * **List local models:** The "List local models" feature is implemented but only returns the models names.